pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 1. So as $d >> 0$ almost the entire space is needed to find the 10-NN.
 1. This breaks down the k-NN assumptions, because the k-NN are not particularly closer (and therefore more similar) than any other data points in the training set.
 Why would the test point share the label with those k-nearest neighbors, if they are not actually similar to it?
 1. Dont try to visualize the above point as it involves multiple dimensions greater than three.
 Do the math.
 1. Note : In real life, points are not uniformly distributed.
 Points mostly lie on the complex manifolds and may form clusters.
-That's why KNN works sometime even for higher dimensions.
+That's why KNN may work sometimes even for higher dimensions.

 ### Pros and Cons